nixworks/public/news/2010/01/9/index.md

 ##### United States
 ### [The United States warns against an attack by "regional extremists" on an Air Uganda flight between Uganda and Sudan. ](/news/2010/01/9/the-united-states-warns-against-an-attack-by-regional-extremists-on-an-air-uganda-flight-between-uganda-and-sudan.md)
-_Context: United States, Uganda, Sudan, Air Uganda_
+_Context: Sudan, Air Uganda, Uganda, United States_

 ##### Hellenic Parliament
 ### [A bomb explodes outside the Greek Parliament in Athens with no casualties. ](/news/2010/01/9/a-bomb-explodes-outside-the-greek-parliament-in-athens-with-no-casualties.md)
-_Context: Hellenic Parliament, Athens_
+_Context: Athens, Hellenic Parliament_

 ##### Malaysia
 ### [A fourth church is attacked in Malaysia as a row over the use of the word "Allah" by non-Muslims deepens. ](/news/2010/01/9/a-fourth-church-is-attacked-in-malaysia-as-a-row-over-the-use-of-the-word-allah-by-non-muslims-deepens.md)